mcneel/developer.rhino3d.com/content/en/guides/scripting/scripting-gh-python/index.md

 </style>

 {{< call-out "note" "Note" >}}
 This guide is meant to be a detailed reference on all the important aspects and features of the Grasshopper Python 3 or 2 Script component.
-If you would like a quick introduction to the script component, please check out:
+If you would like a quick introduction to the script component, please check:

 [Grasshopper Script Component](/guides/scripting/scripting-component)
 {{< /call-out >}}